Wedding Program at Stanford University

 Renewal Fees are:

-To be eligible to have a Wedding or Blessing of a Civil Marriage at Stanford Memorial Church, one member of the couple must qualify with a Stanford University affiliation, listed below.
+To be eligible to have a Wedding at Stanford Memorial Church, one member of the couple must qualify with a Stanford University affiliation, listed below.
 Please note that employment at either Stanford Hospital or Lucile Packard Children’s Hospital does not apply:

-Clergy who officiate at Memorial Church Weddings or Blessings are a group diverse in many aspects, including religious background and gender.
+Clergy who officiate at Memorial Church Weddings are a diverse group in many aspects, including religious background and gender.
 Clergy are assigned to officiate according to a predetermined schedule set approximately six months in advance; clergy may not be substituted.